andpalmier/SemProj/report.md

 ![Fuchsia's modular approach](img/modular.png){#id .class width=45% }

 These components are small piece of software designed to perform specific jobs; currently, there are 2 kinds of components available: **agents** and **modules**.
 An agent is a component working in the background, which provides information to other components.
-The modules, instead, are the components working on the foreground and tagged with a specific **task**.
+Modules, instead, are the components working on the foreground and tagged with a specific **task**.
 When looking at the roles of agents and modules, it is easy to draw a parallel with services and activities in Android, which are working, respectively, in the background and foreground.
 However the modular approach of Fuchsia goes even further; indeed every module includes a list of action it can perform (**verbs**) and the entities it can interact with (**nouns**).
 In this way, if the user wants to perform a specific action, Fuchsia will find the best tool for that action by converting it into a noun and a verb; then it will look through the modules matching the verb and filter the list on the ones that can handle the specified noun.

 The Peridot layer contains Ledger, which manages and provides the data storage to each component.
-These data are separated from one another at component and user level: “*the data store for the particular component/user combination is private – not accessible to other apps of the same user, and not accessible to other users of the same app*”[@ledger].
+These data are separated from one another at component and user level: *“the data store for the particular component/user combination is private – not accessible to other apps of the same user, and not accessible to other users of the same app”* [@ledger].
 All the data stores together creates the *personal ledger* of the user, which is synchronized across different devices through the cloud.
 In this way, users could select an action to take on a device, while actually performing it on another device and having a distributed storage system.

 ## Topaz

 Topaz[@topaz] is the top layer of the cake and it currently contains four major categories of software: modules, agents, shells and runners.
-Modules are similar to Android apps: some examples are calendar and email.
-Shells include the base shell and the user shell, while agents - as previously mentioned - are working in background and can be seen as Android's services.
+The shells include the base shell and the user shell, while agents - as previously mentioned - are working in background and can be seen as Android's services.
 The runners Fuchsia is going to include are the Web, Dart, and Flutter runners.

 # The Zircon Kernel